Sellers beware: Price collapse triggers bartering over oil and gas deals

 At a time when most oil companies are slashing budgets, dividends and headcounts to preserve cash, sellers are facing a difficult choice between sweetening the deal or risking losing it altogether.

-Premier Oil’s (PMO.L) CEO said he is seeking a cheaper price for North Sea assets it agreed to buy from BP (BP.L) for $625 million and Energean (ENOG.L) is doing the same with a $700 million purchase from Edison (EDNn.MI).
+Premier Oil’s CEO said he is seeking a cheaper price for North Sea assets it agreed to buy from BP for $625 million and Energean is doing the same with a $700 million purchase from Edison.

 “The oil industry is revisiting its ‘before coronavirus’ (BC) bids, and we envisage announcements from other firms as they re-price or repackage previously announced deals,” said Royal Bank of Canada oil and gas equity analyst Al Stanton.

-Total (TOTF.PA) this month decided to walk away from its purchase of Occidental Petroleum’s (OXY.N) assets in Ghana, which hit a glitch over part of the French firm’s wider deal with U.S. Occidental.
+Total this month decided to walk away from its purchase of Occidental Petroleum’s assets in Ghana, which hit a glitch over part of the French firm’s wider deal with U.S. Occidental.

 “Given the extraordinary market environment and the lack of visibility that the group faces...
 Total has decided not to pursue the completion of the purchase of the Ghana assets,” Total said in a statement.

-Among deals currently on the table, private equity group Blackstone (BX.N) with its North Sea vehicle Siccar Point, was already disagreeing with another private equity firm, Chrysaor, over price even before the slump in March, sources said.
+Among deals currently on the table, private equity group Blackstone with its North Sea vehicle Siccar Point, was already disagreeing with another private equity firm, Chrysaor, over price even before the slump in March, sources said.

-However, privately held Hilcorp Energy and private-equity firm HitecVision have successfully renegotiated deals with energy majors BP (BP.L) and Total (TOTF.PA), respectively, during the current oil price meltdown.
+However, privately held Hilcorp Energy and private-equity firm HitecVision have successfully renegotiated deals with energy majors BP and Total, respectively, during the current oil price meltdown.

 “Sellers, especially the majors, have certainly been very constructive,” said one industry banker.